kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 SETTINGS_DEPRECATE_HTTP2_PRIORITIES is defined.
 The value of the parameter MUST be 0 or 1.

-Enpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
+Endpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
 When the peer receives the first SETTINGS frame, it learns if the sender has deprecated the HTTP/2 priority scheme, by consulting the value of SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter (or through lack of that parameter).

+A sender MUST NOT change the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter value after the first SETTINGS frame.

 Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme (as it sees